manishalal145/LeafletChallenge/README.md

 ![5-Advanced](Images/5-Advanced.png)

-The USGS wants us to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.I pulled in a second data set and visualized[ it along side your original set of data.
+The USGS wants us to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.I pulled in a second data set and visualized it along side our original set of data.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-In this step we are going to..
+In this step we did the following:

-* Plot a second data set on our map.
+* Ploted a second data set on our map.

-* Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
+* Added a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

-* Add layer controls to our map.
+* Added layer controls to our map.